uncms-dev/uncms/docs/rendering-images.md

 This will default to the `alt_text` field of the `File`, or the empty string if that is not present.
 If an explicit empty string (`''`) has been specified, it will be the empty string, and will not fall back to the `alt_text` for the image.
 To improve the experience for screen readers, you should use an explicit empty string for images that are purely decorative.
-* `webp`, boolean:
-whether to output WebP versions of the image.
-This is a Web-optimised format supported by almost all browsers and gives substantial size reductions over PNG and JPEG.
-Defaults to `True`.
 * `lazy`, boolean:
 whether to use `loading="lazy"` on the rendered image.
 You almost always want to use this option,